 -

-Once in the project, on the top navigation bar, click on the Add drop-down, then select Autodiscover Items.
+Once in the project, click the Add drop-down on the top navigation bar, then select Autodiscover Items.
 This will begin the Autodiscover process.

 -